eperedo/blog/source/_posts/accessing_items_collection_from_custom_panel_directus.md

 In a [previous post](https://blog.eperedo.com/2023/02/14/custom-panel-directus-chart-js/) I showed you how to create a custom panel for your insights on Directus.
 Since it was a simple example I used hardcode data for the chart.
 Of course in a real application you can't use hardcode information even if you're really fast updating the content.

+## TL;DR

+If you are already a directus expert you can clone the full [code of this post here](https://github.com/eperedo/directus-chartjs-panel/tree/post-02)

 So let's update our custom extension to use data from a directus collections instead just hardcode data.
 Before starting let's run the **dev** command:

 ```bash